arjunyg/Freeze/README.md

 Installation
 ============

-1. Move 'Freeze.jar' into the plugins folder of your bukkit server.
+1. Move 'Freeze.jar' from the bin directory into the plugins folder of your bukkit server.

 Command Usage